-Please initial next to the following statements to indicate your agreement with them:

-- I am responsible for my own transportation to and from lab experiences that are in various locations throughout Bryan/College Station. - I agree that I am responsible for maintaining a valid Texas or other state drivefs license, current stat vehicle inspection and registration, personal automobile insurance coverage, wearing seat belts and obeying traffic laws and regulations. - I agree to comply with Texas A&M University Student Conduct Rules: Student Rules- Texas A&M University (tamu.edu) - If I am injured or involved in any type of accident, I will immediately notify the lab preceptor for assistance and course instructor for assistance and guidance. - I will not attend the lab experience if I am ill.
-If I become ill at the lab, I will notify the lab preceptor and course instructor and go home. - I understand that I should maintain personal health insurance. - I understand that I am not covered by liability insurance coverage of the lab locations or by Texas A&M University. - I agree to arrive to lab at the designated time in the proper dress code and will notify the lab preceptor and Karen Beathard if I am unable to arrive at the lab at the designated time. - I have received a copy of the student lab handout and the Texas A&M DPD Off-Campus Lab or Observational Experience Policy.
+Please initial next to the follow ing statements to indicate your a greement with the m: I am responsible for n throughout Bryan/Col ny own transportation to and fror lege Station. n lab experiences that are in various locations I agree that I am responsible for maintaining a valid Texas or other state driver's license, current stat vehicle inspection and registration, personal automobile insurance coverage, wearing seat belts and obeying traffic laws and regulations.
+I agree to comply with n Texas A&M University Student Conduct Rules: St udent Rules - Texas A&M Unive ersity (tamu.edu) If I am injured or involved in any type of accident, I will immediately notify the lab preceptor for assistance and course instructor for assistance and guidance.
+I will not attend the lab experience if I am ill.
+If I become ill at the lab, I will notify the lab preceptor and course instructor and go home.
+I understand that I should maintain personal health insurance.
+I understand that I am not covered by liability insurance coverage of the lab locations or by Texas A&M University.
+I agree to arrive to lab at the designated time in the proper dress code and will notify the lab preceptor and Karen Beathard if I am unable to arrive at the lab at the designated time.
+I have received a copy of the student lab handout and the Texas A&M DPD Off-Campus Lab or Observational Experience Policy.
 My signature below indicates my understanding of the NUTR 304 lab requirements and the Texas A&M DPD Off-Campus Lab or Observational Experience Policy and that I commit to honoring my responsibilities associated with it.
+Student Signature Date Course Instructor Signature Date